All Episodes

 They're probably most of them run by natural gas, some cases diesel.

-But the bulk of their backup systems, as I understand, are a battery system, because I have friends that buy them now, and then on a scheduled basis, they Retire these batteries and put new batteries in place.
+But the bulk of their backup systems, as I understand, are a battery system because I have friends that buy them now and then that on a scheduled basis they retire these batteries and put new batteries in place.

 And so yes, there is a battery system.

-It's also I've heard say that most of your phone system is harder to get electromagnetic pulse damage also, which is refreshing knowledge.
+So I've heard say that most of your phone system is harder against electromagnetic pulse damage also, which is refreshing knowledge.

 We'll find out for sure after such an event.